FormulaReasoning: A Dataset for Formula-Based Numerical Reasoning

 \subsection{Dataset Split}

-We divided \datasetname\ into training, \textit{id}~(in-distribution) test, and \textit{ood}~(out-of-distribution) test, comprising 4,608, 421 and 391 questions, respectively.
-We required that all formulas in the id test must appear in the training set, whereas in the ood test, each question involves at least one formula that has not been seen in the training set.
-This division is designed to evaluate the generalization capabilities of fine-tuned models on formulas they have not previously encountered.
+We divided \datasetname\ into three subsets: training, \emph{HoF}~(Homologous Formulas) test, and \emph{HeF}~(Heterologous Formulas) test, comprising 4,524, 413, and 387 questions, respectively.
+Inheriting the same split from \datasetname, \datasetname+ contains 3,608 training questions, with the \emph{HoF} test and \emph{HeF} test sets containing 406 and 378 questions, respectively.
+All formulas in the HoF test set appeared in the training set, while in the HeF test set, each question required at least one formula not seen in the training set.
+This division was to evaluate the generalizability of fine-tuned models on new formulas.